0xmbe/DXXD-Ransomware-Decryptor/README.md

 It was a type of malware that encrypted files on your computer and demanded ransom to decrypt them.

 ## Idea
-Idea was to analyze how spcific ransomware crypted files  and what algoriths it used.
+Idea was to analyze how spcific ransomware crypted files and what algorithms were used.
 ## Build
 Use included makefile to build executable with gcc.
+Compatible also with msvc.
 ## Usage
 Run with requested arguments.
 Destination file will be decrypted file.
 ```cmd